visgl/luma.gl/dev-docs/RFCs/v8.0/luma-refactor.md

 A refactor of luma.gl could occur in three phases:

-1. Clean out unused code.
+### Clean Out Unused Code

-The following are areas of the code that are overly complex and/or haven't found a use case:
+The following are systems I consider overly complex and/or that haven't found a use case:
 - SceneGraphNode, BaseModel, Model
 - CameraNode
 - Uniform animations